carter4299/windows-scroll-direction/readme.md

 <h3 align="center"> 🔭 How It Works ⚡ </h3>

-- Windows 10/11 os
+- Windows 10 os
-- Have a somewhat modern mouse
+- Have a somewhat modern wireless mouse

 1. Get mouse ID
 ```powershell